 - This dip is best served right away.
 After about 15 minutes and has cooled, it will start to thicken up and lose that gooey consistency.
 Still yummy, though!

-I usually put out crackers or miniature sweet peppers (that have been halved and seeded), but you can serve this appetizer with so many different dippers.
+- What to serve with Jalapeno Popper Dip: I usually put out crackers or miniature sweet peppers (that have been halved and seeded), but you can serve this appetizer with so many different dippers – crostini, pretzel chips, sturdy potato chips, or your favorite raw vegetables are all great options.

 You can’t go wrong with this dip.
 You might want to consider doubling it!